-Figure 8: LOCATOR inclusion in I2
+Figure 8: LOCATOR Inclusion in I2

 The I1 and I2 may be arriving from different source addresses if the LOCATOR parameter is present in R1.
-In this case, implementations using pre-created R1 indexed with IP addresses fail the puzzle solution of I2 packets inadvertently.
-See, for example, the example in Appendix A of $[\underline{2}]$ .
-As a solution, the responder's puzzle indexing mechanism must be flexible enough to accomodate the situation when R1 includes a LOCATOR parameter.
+In this case, implementations simultaneously using multiple pre-created R1s, indexed by Initiator IP addresses, may inadvertently fail the puzzle solution of I2 packets due to a perceived puzzle mismatch.
+See, for instance, the example in Appendix A of [RFC5201].
+As a solution, the Responder's puzzle indexing mechanism must be flexible enough to accommodate the situation when R1 includes a LOCATOR parameter.